While limiting your use of any sweetener is generally advised, honey may be the “healthier” option compared to sugar.

 Honey and sugar are both carbohydrates composed primarily of glucose and fructose.
-They’re used as ingredients in many prepackaged foods and recipes.
-Both can result in weight gain if overused.
+They’re used as ingredients in many packaged foods and recipes.
+Both can contribute to weight gain if overused.

 Bees use the nectar they collect from flowers to create honey.
 This thick substance is typically consumed in liquid form and can range in color from pale yellow to dark brown.

 Honey is composed primarily of water and two sugars: fructose and glucose.
 It also contains trace amounts of:

 - amino acids

 - B vitamins

 Many of the antioxidants found in honey are classified as flavonoids.
 Flavonoids have anti-inflammatory properties, which may provide some health benefits.

 The exact nutritional makeup of honey varies based on its origin.
 There are more than 300 varieties of honey, including:

 - golden blossom